-Just because you may not be able to physically visit the Berkshires doesn’t mean you can’t explore all the amazing experiences, cultural treasures, and outdoor beauty that this dynamic region has to offer.
-Take a trip through this list of online sites and enjoy virtually visiting the Berkshires.
+If you are not able to physically visit the Berkshires, why not explore all the amazing experiences, cultural treasures, and outdoor beauty that this dynamic region has to offer virtually!
+Enjoy this digital discovery of online sites and bring the Berkshires into your living room!

 View American Son – which had its World Premiere at BSC in 2016 – on Netflix.
 Visit their YouTube channel to enjoy their new [email protected] series (which goes behind-the-scenes with artists and staff), as well as highlights and previews from past productions and special performances like Mr. Finn’s Cabaret.
 Plus, kids are invited to take part in improv and theatre games by following BSC’s Education Department on Facebook and Instagram.

-The Berkshire Museum is providing a fun and educational online experience including Daily Doodles, What’s in the Basement?, and Daily Discovery.
+Check out a number of virtual exhibitions at the Berkshire Museum.
+You can explore a selected collection of 2D and 3D works that together create a rich and colorful experience.
+Additionally, the Berkshire Museum has a YouTube channel offering fun and educational online experiences including Daily Doodles, What’s in the Basement?, and Daily Discovery.
 Enjoy learning about art, history, and natural sciences from your couch!

 Taught by local painter Michelle Iglesias, each Berkshire Paint & Sip at Home video provides step-by-step instructions for you to follow along with.
 Find the perfect painting now!